wongyihao02/tp/README.md

 ## Build automation using Gradle

 * This project uses Gradle for build automation and dependency management.
 It includes a basic build script as well (i.e. the `build.gradle` file).
-* If you are new to Gradle, refer to the [Gradle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/gradle.html).
+* If you are new to Gradle, refer to the [Gradle tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/gradle.html).

 ## Testing